 Is an apostilled FBI background check valid forever?

 No, an apostilled FBI background check is only valid for a certain period of time, typically around 6 months to 1 year.
+The validity period of an apostilled FBI background check typically ranges from 3-6 months, and most countries require the background check to be less than 3–6 months old at the time of submission.
 After this time, a new check may be required.

 Can I use a standard FBI background check instead of an apostilled one for international purposes?